Frequently Asked Questions

 May tours of the mansion be included in my rental?

 Yes.
 Depending on the size of the event, stationary guides are available for a small fee to assist guests who wish to browse the public rooms.
 Fully-guided interpretive tours can also be arranged for an additional fee.

 Due to COVID-19, Brucemore requires advance reservations for tours.
 Please visit our calendar to see upcoming opportunities.

 Is there an age requirement for students visiting Brucemore?

 There is no age requirement for visiting; however, the tour is most appropriate for elementary age children and older.
-Guides can often tailor the tour to engage younger groups.
-We offer educational programs for third grade and up; however, tours can be tailored to meet the needs of any group with advance notice.
+Guides can often tailor the tour to engage various age groups.
+We offer educational programs for third grade and up.

 Where do we park?